biometryhub/rss-symposium-website/content/programme.md

 +++
-title = "Schedule"
-description = "Schedule for the Symposium"
+title = "Program and abstracts" description = "Schedule for the Symposium and link to abstracts"
 +++

 This schedule is tentative, and every session includes up to two conributing talks.